john-ee/Local-Slideshow-Generator/README.md

 Paired with a Discord bot I have that runs command, I can easily generate slideshows with this script.

 ## Features
-* Sort file with metadata via Exiftool.
+* Sorts file with metadata via Exiftool.
 Falls back to file order if some files are missing metadata.
 * Downloads the music file from Youtube or uses a local file depending on the options you use
-* Watermak the video with the Youtube URL if you use one.
+* Watermarks the video with the Youtube URL if you use one.
 * Music and video fades in and out at the beginning and the end.
 * Music volume is lower throughout the whole video if there are mp4 videos with audio.